atomtigerzoo/postskeleventy/README.md

 PurgeCSS (when running build) cross references all of Tailwinds utility classes with your templates/HTML and will remove all the unused CSS and classes.

+## Self-hosted fonts

+If you would like to use self-hosted webfonts within your project, then go ahead an uncomment the following line in `eleventy.config.js`:

+	//config.addPassthroughCopy('src/site/fonts');

+This will copy the folder `src/site/fonts/` - where you can keep your fonts - and all its content to the build folder.
+Feel free to rename the folder and path to your likings.

+## Configuration and settings

+Folder paths, passthrough files and formats can be found in `eleventy.config.js`.

+### Site and blog author settings

+Please see the file `src/site/data/site.json` for some settings and defaults.

+### Navigation

+The navigation links can be found inside `src/site/data/navigation.json`.
+This is used in `src/site/includes/components/nav.njk` for example but can be used in other places too.

+### Minify HTML on build

+You can minify your HTML with the build process by setting `const minifyHtml = false;` to `true` inside the file `eleventy.config.js`.

 ## Ready to build and deploy?

 Run `npm run build` inside the project folder to build/copy your all files, minify scripts and styles and run Purgecss.